Theme

 What appears notable

-Based on the official repository, the main point of interest is the family framing itself: Lyra is presented as a series of 3D world models rather than a single isolated checkpoint or demo.
+Based on the official repository, what readers may want to notice is the family framing itself: Lyra is presented as a series of 3D world models rather than a single isolated checkpoint or demo.

 Before using